newrelic/csec-java-agent/README.md

 ## **License**

-New Relic Security Agent for Java is licensed under the New Relic Pre-Release Software Notice.
+New Relic Security Agent for Java is licensed under the New Relic Software License v.
+1.0

 The New Relic Security Agent for Java also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.